 It is not recommended to use this to create separate databases for separate fundraising efforts or sub-committees etc. within your same charitable organization - just use multiple donation categories for that, all in one database!
 Contact us if you need a fuller explanation of why this is generally not a good idea.

-Note: This option of multiple databases is not available with the free feature-limited Lite version of DONATION.
-The Lite version can only maintain one database on each computer on which it is installed.
+Note: This option of multiple databases is not available with the free Lite version of DONATION, or with the Standard version if you are using it for free for up to 50 donors with donations.
+These versions can only maintain one database on each computer on which it is installed.

 Also, users with the Local Network Client version installed on their computer cannot use the New button in the window below to create additional databases - only users on the computer with the Local Network Server Version can do that.
 See a section below for further details.

 This option brings up the following window that lists all of your organizations: